 How much does it cost / Do you accept cash?

-The exchange is free, but it is an exchange.
-So, if you don’t have plants you can go to ACE Garden Center (Grand Avenue in Piedmont) to purchase something to participate in the exchange, you can volunteer, or you can give a cash donation.
+The exchange is free-to-the-public, but it is an exchange.
+So, if you don’t have plants you can go to ACE Garden Center (Grand Avenue in Piedmont) to purchase something to participate in the exchange, you can volunteer, or you can give a monetary donation.
 The exchange could not take place without donations.
-They are our only way pay for insurance, printing of fliers and posters, permits, supplies and materials we need to put on the event, as well as snacks and beverages for the volunteers.
+They are our only way pay for insurance, printing fliers and posters, permits, supplies and materials we need to put on the event, as well as snacks and beverages for the volunteers.

 What if I do not have plants to donate?